zalo-alex/zutils/README.md

 ## Zealtime

-A small lib to get quick and easy realtime HTML updates through states updates or websocket actions and templates
+A small lib to get quick and easy realtime HTML updates through states updates or websocket actions with templates integrations

 *The goal is to make a lightweight react-like self-managed templates with a custom Websocket interface*